 by Rita de Sousa Costa, law student at UMinho and Tiago Sérgio Cabral, law student at UMinho

 We would find a rather different scenario if we looked to the world in 1995.
 Twenty years ago, the Internet was still in its early stages of development and was rather different from what we know and use today[ii].
 E-mail and instant messaging were unknown to the general population.
-Google and search engines did not exist.
+Google (and search engines as we know them today) did not exist.
 Social networking and smartphones did, but only in science fiction movies.
 With this in mind, it is rather astonishing that the EU legal framework regarding the protection of personal data managed to stay, more or less, unchanged for more than twenty years.
-In these twenty years, the Directive 95/46/CE ensured the protection of personal data for EU citizens fulfilling the required by the article 16. of the TFUE and the article 8. of the EUCFR[iii]/[iv].
+In these twenty years, the Directive 95/46/CE ensured the protection of personal data for EU citizens fulfilling the required by the Article 16 of the TFUE and the Article 8 of the EUCFR[iii]/[iv].